 He told me that besides the buses – remember “Max Express” buses? yellow and green, I seem to remember – Max owned two shops, plus a petrol station in Swaziland.

 Max died in 1978 aged 60 (so the news cuttings below are ca.1971).
 His empire collapsed when he died, as his kids “were spoilt” and “none of them could manage anything”, according to Thandinkosi.
+And although he was like a son, not when it came to inheritance.

 Max sent Thandinkosi to college and he ended up in Durban working for Engen or Sapref or one of those fuel refinery places.
 Retired now, he plays the horses for fun and I see him at the tote on the roof of our centre occasionally.

 I had wondered vaguely all these years about something, and I never expected to get the answer.
 But Thandinkosi had the answer for me: That cream coloured yank tank Max drove was a 1963 Chev Biscayne.
+I just LOVE it that I did find out!
+Never thought I would or could.

 Thandinkosi still goes to Harrismith regularly to look after the house in Phomolong where he was raised.
 One of his nieces lives in it.